 This set of wire brushes comes in different shapes and sizes, perfect for large spots and hard to reach spaces.

-For smaller patches of rusty metal, you can mix Baking Soda into a paste with a little Hydrogen Peroxide.
+For smaller patches you can clean rust off metal by mixing Baking Soda into a paste with a little Hydrogen Peroxide.
 Apply that paste to the rust and let it sit for an hour or two.

 Then scrub away all that rust with a Heavy-Duty Scrubbing Pad or a little steel wool.
 Rinse it clean with fresh water, then dry completely.